mcurros2/MicroMFramework/MicroM/core/Documentation/MicroM OIDC multi tenant flow.md

   - JIT provision user (if needed), create local cookie session (claims include `sub`, `sid`, `azp`), issue a CLIENT refresh token per device (MicromUsersDevices).
   - Upsert ApplicationOidcActiveSessions with (`c_application_id`, `vc_username` or `sub`, `c_device_id`, `ui_oidc_session_guid_id`), optionally `vc_oidc_refreshtoken` + `dt_refresh_expiration` if background IdP refresh is desired.
 - /auth/refresh (CLIENT):
   - Validate/rotate the CLIENT refresh token (per device) and re-issue local cookie; do not call CENTRAL.
+Same as APPs that valdiate locally (IDPDisabled).
+    - If local refresh fails and an IdP refresh_token exists, attempt refresh at CENTRAL as a one-time fallback; otherwise instruct SPA to re-initiate OIDC via /oidc-client/login.
-  - Optional background IdP refresh on a longer cadence (e.g., 12–24h) using stored `vc_oidc_refreshtoken` with private_key_jwt; rotate and re-encrypt; update local claims if needed.
+  - IdP refresh expiration is configured on the IdP at a longer cadence (e.g., 30 days).
+CLIENT should not issue a refresh token with an expiration greater than the IdP refresh expiration.
+  - CLIENT issues its own refresh token with a shorter expiration (e.g., 1 day) and rotates it on each /auth/refresh.
   - If local refresh fails and an IdP refresh_token exists, attempt a one-time IdP refresh; otherwise instruct SPA to re-initiate OIDC via /oidc-client/login.
 - Tokens remain server-side only; never return IdP refresh_token to the SPA.